aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendar-exceptions/_index.md

 - **Do I need a license?** Yes, a valid Aspose.Tasks license is required for production use.
 - **Can I work with MS Project files?** Absolutely – you can integrate MS Project calendar data seamlessly.
 - **Is any special setup needed?** Just add the Aspose.Tasks JAR to your project and import the relevant classes.

+## How to import MS Project calendar using Aspose.Tasks for Java?
+Importing an existing MS Project calendar is the first step before you add or adjust exceptions.
+The process involves loading the project file, accessing its `Calendar` object, and then working with that instance.
+This section outlines the high‑level steps; detailed code examples are covered in the linked tutorials.

+1. **Load the MS Project file** – use `Project` class to open the `.mpp` file.
+2. **Retrieve the calendar** – call `project.getCalendars().getByUid(...)` or use the default calendar.
+3. **Work with the calendar** – you can now add, remove, or modify exceptions as needed.

+> **Pro tip:** Always retrieve the existing calendar before adding new exceptions to avoid duplicate entries.

 ## How to create custom calendar exceptions in Aspose.Tasks for Java?
 Creating custom calendar exceptions is the foundation for tailoring project schedules.
 Below is a concise overview of the steps you’ll follow in the linked tutorials: